exercism/awk/docs/ABOUT.md

 This track will use `gawk`, GNU's awk implementation.
 `gawk` may not have the raw speed of `mawk`, but it is very feature-packed, well documented, and has some handy command-line options.

-### shebang
+### Shebang

-Depending on the platform, awk scripts can be executed by adding a "shebang" line to the top of the file.
+Depending on the platform, awk scripts can be executed by adding a [shebang][shebang] line to the top of the file.
 One most systems, one of the following two shebangs ought to work.
 However, since there is no one shebang which works for all systems, we have choosen to omit shebangs.